 Indicator B.3 Community Engagement

 The Equity Metrics Working Group (EMWG) members are divided on the approach to community engagement.
 One option is to include it as a Principle, and another option is to include it as an Indicator.
+The full rationales are provided in Appendix B, and the table of EMWG preferences is presented in Section 5.2

 4.4 C: Metrics and Indicators for “Holistic” Benefits